balajahe/balajahe.github.io/emergency_cam/README.md

-CCTV system based on a power web application and COCO-SSD neural network.
-Detects people, records video, and sends it to an email.
-The application will request permission for the camera, microphone and google authorization (for sending emails through the current account).
+Emergency camera - at startup, the application starts recording video, and sends video fragments with geotagging to the email specified last time.
+The application will request permission for the camera, microphone, location, and google authorization (for sending emails through the current account).
 <br><br>
 Demo: https://balajahe.github.io/emergency_cam/